 Weight: (James) 150 lbs.; (Futurist) 400 lbs.

-History: (Fantastic Four I#215 (fb) - BTS) - Mousy and even-tempered by nature in his youth, Randolph James was a classmate and friend of Reed Richards in school.
-Afterward, they stayed in touch for awhile.
-James went on to become a professor and research scientist of some renown, and married man.
-Unfortunately, his wife died, changing James, making him a hardened and embittered man.
-Possibly sensing or witnessing reckless abandon on James' part, Reed warned his associate to make better safeguards for his research, given the dangerous nature of his scientific endeavors.
+(Fantastic Four I#215 (fb) - BTS) - Mousy and even-tempered by nature in his youth, Randolph James was a classmate and friend of Reed Richards in school; afterward, they stayed in touch for awhile.
+James went on to become a professor and research scientist of some renown, and a married man; unfortunately, his wife died, which changed James, making him hardened and embittered.
+Possibly sensing or witnessing reckless abandon on James' part, Reed warned his associate to make better safeguards for his research, given the dangerous nature of his scientific endeavors (see comments).

-(Fantastic Four I#215) - Years later, James was paid a visit by his former colleague Reed Richards, now popularly known as Mr. Fantastic, and his current trio of partners; together, they were collectively known as the super-heroic Fantastic Four.
-Ironically, Reed should have taken heed to the advice he offered James years before, as a lack of effective safeguards during one of his experiments resulted in the mutation and subsequent creation of the Fantastic Four.
-While visiting James' private lab inside his home, the Fantastic Four saved Randolph after one of his creations, the super-computer Compucord One, inexplicably exploded.
+(Fantastic Four I#215) - Years later, James was paid a visit by his former colleague Reed Richards, now popularly known as Mr. Fantastic, and Richards' current trio of partners -- together, they were collectively known as the super-heroic Fantastic Four.
+While visiting James' private lab inside his home, the Fantastic Four saved Randolph when the super-computer Compucord Plus inexplicably exploded (see comments).
 After saving the scientist's life, the Fantastic Four said their goodbyes and left.
-Almost immediately after the Fantastic Four's departure, James was savagely attacked by a gang of thugs looking for money.
+Almost immediately after the FF's departure, James was savagely attacked by a gang of thugs looking for money.
 Once they had taken everything of value from the professor's possession and property, the thugs left the researcher bloodied and broken.
 James crawled to his phone and called Richards as soon as he could.

-By this time, the Four were already involved in a conflict with one of their enemies, the extradimensional native of the Negative Zone Blastaar.
-Fearing the end was near for him, James, in desperation, used his evolution-accelerator to heal the severe trauma he received without the precautions usually provided by his recently destroyed super-computer.
-When Mr. Fantastic returned to James' abode, he found the evolution-accelerator destroyed and his friend transformed into the Futurist.
+But by this time, the FF were already involved in a conflict with one of their enemies, the extradimensional native of the Negative Zone, Blastaar.
+Fearing the end was near for him, James, in desperation, used his Evolution-Accelerator to heal the severe trauma he received from the beating without the precautions usually provided by his recently destroyed super-computer.
+When Mr. Fantastic returned to James' abode, he found the Evolution-Accelerator destroyed and his friend transformed into the Futurist.